 - Withering - Workers start picking early in the day and usually return to the processing factory around mid-day.
-These freshly harvested leaves are spread out on racks and left to wither for 14 to 24 hours.
-During this withering process, the leaves become soft and pliable loosing much of their water weight due to evaporation.
+The freshly harvested leaves are spread out on racks and left to wither for 14 to 24 hours.
+During this withering process, the leaves become soft and pliable loosing too much water weight due to evaporation.

 - Rolling - Next, from the racks leaves are fed into rolling machinery that break up the cellular structure and release the natural enzymes of the leaf.
 An elliptical motion created by large rollers exerts just enough pressure to roll and twist the leaf without causing heat damage.
 The resulting product is a green, pungent pile of twisted tea leaves.

-- Oxidation - After the rolling, the leaves are transferred to a cool, humid location in the factory to begin the oxidation process, also commonly known as the fermentation process.
+- Oxidation - After rolling, the leaves are transferred to a cool, humid location in the factory to begin the oxidation process, also commonly known as the fermentation process.
 Over the next two to three hours, the leaves release their enzymatic juices and oxidize upon exposure to air.
-A chemical reaction occurs whereby the mixing of polyphenols and pectin with oxygen and enzymes cause the leaves to turn black and also give black tea its characteristic flavor.
+A chemical reaction occurs whereby the mixing of natural polyphenols and pectin with oxygen and enzymes cause the leaves to turn black, also contributing to the characteristic flavor of black tea.
 Determining how long to oxidize the leaves involve considerable expertise and different styles of black tea demand varying time for fermentation.

 - Drying - Upon the reaching the optimal oxidation level, the leaves are fired or dried to stop the fermentation.
 In essence, the drying seals in that particular tea’s characteristic flavor.
 Placed on large trays or on a conveyor belt, the tea travels through an oven chamber that halts oxidation and reduces the leaves water content to an ideal 2%.